MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 Use the same steps in the [Failover to the secondary site](#failover-to-the-secondary-site) section to fail back to the primary site including database server and cluster, except for the following differences:

-1. First, shut down the VMs in the **secondary cluster**.
+1. First, shut down the VMs in the secondary cluster.
 You should see that endpoint `myFailoverEndpoint` becomes *Degraded*.
-1. Next, failover the Azure SQL Database **from the secondary server to the primary server**.
+1. Next, failover the Azure SQL Database from the secondary server to the primary server.
-1. Then, start all servers in the **primary cluster**.
+1. Then, start all servers in the primary cluster.
 1. Finally, verify the sample app after the endpoint `myPrimaryEndpoint` is *Online*.

 ## Clean up resources